Emjay6229/Task-Retry-Simulator/Readme.md

 Each task has a retry count and is either:
 - Re-queued on failure (up to 3 times)
-- Dropped or redirected to a Dead Letter Queue (DLQ) after max retries (currently just logged)
+- Redirected to a Dead Letter Queue (DLQ) after max retries

 ---